 Says, "Let's make a deal, play music in a band"

 Jeff Brooks and Jason Bell - the "two critters" in the opening lines of "The Bodark Song" - had been pickin' together ever since their college days at Texas Tech.
 Figuring they'd expand a bit, they put out an ad in 2012, and along comes upright bassist Brian Kelleher and Kansas fiddler Shelly New.
-In contrast to the rock cover bands they'd been a part of, the foursome wanted to create more of an organic, rootsy sound, both traditional and progressive, with live performances that invited the audience in to participate.
-A sort of high-powered hootenanny.
+(Thank-you, Craigslist!)
+In contrast to the rock and country cover bands they'd been a part of, the foursome wanted to go old-school and yet keep it progressive.
+Create a sort of high-powered hootenanny.
 A few weeks later, they had their first gig.

 The old old is a new kind of new